shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 LDS for the TurtleBot3
 ----------------------

-The HLS-LFCD LDS is used for the TurtleBot3 BURGER and TurtleBot3 WAFFLE.
+The HLS-LFCD LDS is used for the TurtleBot3 Burger and TurtleBot3 Waffle.

 .. image:: _static/hardware/turtlebot3_models.png